 The story of Aventine begins, like all families, with the history of its name.
 Aventine comes from the Latin word Aventinus and refers to a post of security or defence like the high keep of a castle.

 Our firm’s approach to “security” and “defence” is to provide families with experienced investment counsel that they can trust.
 We aren’t just asset managers.
-We understand the more complex needs of wealthy families because we have come from family wealth ourselves and we have long advised families on ways to optimize their wealth.
-Their stories are stories we are already familiar with.
+We understand the more complex needs of wealthy families.

 Our Chairman and Partner Vahan Kololian, exemplifies this well when in 1983, as a young investment banker at Burns Fry, he first approached Jim Pottow’s grandfather, Frank Bazos, with a business proposal.
 Frank, an immigrant from Greece, was an entrepreneur who founded the widely successful Becker’s convenience store chain in Ontario.
 Vahan had analyzed the convenience store market space and saw tremendous potential for incremental synergies that could be created by the Becker’s chain of convenience stores combining with Mac’s Convenience Stores (at the time owned by Silcorp Limited).
 He sent a letter to Frank Bazos outlining the conviction of his proposal.